helenbatson/chronic_kidney_disease/README.md

     outliers = df[(df[col] > max_value) | (df[col] < min_value)]
     return outliers
 ```
 1. Using a dataframe with the outliers removed, apply logistic regression and check for class balancing again so there is no chance of one classification being chosen over the other.
-This time the classes were balanced slightly in favour of not having chronic kidney disease: 79:74
+After using the Tukey rule the classes were balanced slightly more in favour of not having chronic kidney disease: 79:74.

-### Implementation

 ##### Libraries:
 1. numpy